badri-2004/custom-gpt-from-scratch/readme.md

 ## Training Details

-- **Dataset**: A toy character-level dataset has been used for demonstration purposes.
+- **Dataset**: A toy character-level dataset (The Adventures of Sherlock Holmes) has been used for demonstration purposes.
 - **Model Size**: Approximately 10 million parameters.
 - **Hardware**: T4 GPU (Colab environment).
 - **Training Method**: